milebrum/milebrum/README.md

 ### Hi there 👋

+🔭 I’m currently working on broadening my set of skills!
+🌱 learning React and Java
+✨ most excited about growing as wide as I can, as fast as I can, as deep as I can.
+:heartpulse: Being patient with my process and grateful for every opportunity.
+:exclamation: How to reach me: milenabrum.f@gmail.com
+:boom: I wouldn't be here if it wasn't for my friend Seb who introduced me to programming, and my family and friends who support me every step of the way.

 <!--
 **milebrum/milebrum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.